leocornus/karma-mediawiki-reporter/docs/dive-into-karma-reporter.rst

 :onSpecComplete(browser, result):
-  complete each spec, a test suite, a js file, etc. where you print out the message for each spec.
+  complete each spec, a test suite, a js file, etc. where you print out the message for each spec, in the given browser.

 :specSuccess, specSkipped, specFailure:
   will be called by **onSpecComplete** based on the result.